Held at The Inn at Virginia Tech and Skelton Conference Center

 ALL THIS – two solid days of education and networking, for one flat fee of

-For more information, see menu at right for schedule and registration links!
+For more information, see menu at right!

 We appreciate your interest in the 3rd annual South Atlantic Hops Conference.